runpod/docs/docs/serverless/get-started.md

 1. Go to the [Serverless section](https://www.runpod.io/console/serverless) of the RunPod web interface.
 2. Click **New Endpoint**.
 3. Under **Custom Source**, select **Docker Image**, then click **Next**.
-4. In the **Container Image** field, enter your Docker image URL: `docker.io/[YOUR_USERNAME]/serverless-test:latest`
+4. In the **Container Image** field, enter your Docker image URL: `docker.io/yourusername/serverless-test:latest`
-5. Enter a name for your endpoint (or leave the randomly generated name in place).
+5. (Optional) Enter a custom name for your endpoint, or use the randomly generated name.
 6. Under **Worker Configuration**, check the box for **16 GB** GPUs.
 7. Leave the rest of the settings at their defaults.
 8. Click **Create Endpoint**.